CellProfiling/seq2loc_benchmark/README.md

 Performs homology partitioning of the benchmark datasets.
 Uses sequence alignment results to identify similar proteins (>40% sequence-identity) between train and test sets and applies stratified group k-fold partitioning to divide data into non-homologous train/test sets and non-homologous folds.

 ### 3-process_lacoste_data.ipynb
 Parses and maps localization annotations of wildtype and missense variants from Lacoste et al. (2024).
-This data is used to evaluate whether sequence predictors generalize to mislocalized pathogenic variants.How
+This data is used to evaluate whether sequence predictors generalize to mislocalized pathogenic variants.

 ## Workflow Scripts